-Thanks for stopping by, if you like this DIY Outdoor Bowling Game, made using Coke® aluminum bottles, a yoga mat and pool noodles, you may also enjoy this Coke® Can Succulent Planter project.
+Thanks for stopping by, if you like this DIY Outdoor Bowling Game, made using Coke® aluminum bottles, a yoga mat, and pool noodles.
+I’m also going to give you a few ideas for Outdoor Bowling Games.
+If you like this post you may also enjoy this Coke® Can Succulent Planter project.

 This summer I’m striving for a good balance between the lazy and crazy.
 I don’t believe in entertaining my kids all day long, I think they’ve got to learn to do things for themselves and that includes finding ways not to become too bored.
 But this summer I’m going to give them a few nudges in the right direction.